 One final advantage of waders is that they do provide excellent protection against biting insects.
 Some mosquitoes do seem to have the ability to bite through thin pant material.

 Disadvantages of waders

-– If not stored properly, waders will eventually grow mould.
+- – If not stored properly, waders will eventually grow mold.